Wader Calendar

 The Wader Calendar is a quick and easy way for farmers to record waders on their farm and contribute to a national monitoring scheme.

-We want to enable farmers to monitor waders on their land to collect evidence that can be used to evaluate and improve the effectiveness of conservation management.
+We want to enable farmers to monitor waders on their land, to collect evidence which can be used to evaluate and improve conservation management.

 Time / skill required